 New Marlborough in Berkshire County, Massachusetts — The American Northeast (New England)

 Location.
-42° 7.364′ N, 73° 13.863′ W. Marker is in New Marlborough, Massachusetts, in Berkshire County.
-Marker is on New Marlborough-Monterey Road north of Hartsville-New Marlborough Road (Massachusetts Route 57), on the left when traveling north.
-Marker is located on the village green, about 30 yards east of the New Marlborough Meeting House.
+42° 7.347′ N, 73° 13.854′ W. Marker is in New Marlborough, Massachusetts, in Berkshire County.
+Marker is on New Marlborough-Monterey Road north of Hartsville-New Marlborough Road (Massachusetts Route 57), on the right when traveling north.
+Marker is located on the village green, near the Old Inn.
 Touch for map.
-Marker is at or near this postal address: 154 Hartsville-New Marlborough Road, Great Barrington MA 01230, United States of America.
+Marker is at or near this postal address: 134 Hartsville-New Marlboro Road, Great Barrington MA 01230, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 New Marlborough: The Stagecoach Era (within shouting distance of this marker); Historic Town Meeting (within shouting distance of this marker); Gen. Henry Knox Trail (approx. 4 miles away); Barnard ParkSheffield World War I Monument (approx. 6.2 miles away); Sheffield World War II Monument (approx. 6.2 miles away); World War II Memorial Trees (approx. 6.2 miles away); Off-World Incident (approx. 6.3 miles away).
 Touch for a list and map of all markers in New Marlborough.

 1. Elihu Burritt.
 The American advocate of world peace Elihu Burritt conceived measures that helped internationalize the 19th-century pacifist movement.
 (Submitted on July 19, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)